affinegroup2/securitization_blockchain/README.md

 ## Flow

-1. A homebuyer leverages the services of a Loan Originator to secure financing for a home mortgage
+1. A producer leverages the services of a MicroLoan Originator to secure financing for a renewable energy project

-2. The Loan Originator loads the application, and submits requests to update the Blockchain ledger state with a new Asset
+2. The MicroLoan Originator loads the application, and submits requests to update the Blockchain ledger state with a new Asset

 This request is handled by the node.js Express backend formats CRUD request into a [jsonrpc](http://www.jsonrpc.org/specification#examples) object like below, and submits it to a Hyperledger peer as a transaction proposal.
-The request below would register a mortgage with a value of $540000, an interest rate of 3.3%, and a credit score of 720.
+The request below would register a loan with a value of $540000, an interest rate of 13.3%, and a simulated credit score of 720.
 The credit score is used to calculate risk for potential investors.

 ```json
 {